cb-42/AnNOTEator/README.md

 pip install -r requirements.txt
 ```

-Below is a quick demo code of tranascribing a song to drum sheet music
+Below is a quick demo code of transcribing a song to drum sheet music
 ```python

 from inference.input_transform import drum_extraction, drum_to_frame, get_yt_audio